NeustarRegistry/nsr-toolkit/readme.md

     if (idnResponse.isInitialised()) {String languageTag = idnResponse.getLanguageTag();}

+## Upgrading guide

+### Upgrading from 3.x to 4.0

+Since version 4.0.0 of the library, the package `"com.ausregistry"` has been renamed to `"neustar.registry"`.
+Hence the Java applications that has been using any earlier version of this library will have to replace the `import` statements globally in source code, if they wish to use the version 4.x.

 ## Implementation Notes

 The Toolkit is comprised of two components, one for communicating with the registry, and the second to map java objects into their XML representation conforming to the EPP specifications.
 These two components are discussed briefly below.